Trusted WordPress tutorials, when you need them most.

 Method 2: Adding a Super Admin User in WordPress Manually

-This method is recommended for users locked out of the WordPress admin area who can’t add Super Admin users using the dashboard.
+This method is recommended for users locked out of the WordPress admin area.
+It allows you to create a temporary ‘backdoor’ Super Admin account so you can regain access to your network.

 The WordPress wp-content folder